oracle-livelabs/database/heatwave-machine-learning/develop/develop.md

 ## TASK 2: Install App Server (APACHE)

-1. If not already connected with SSH, on Command Line, connect to the Compute instance using SSH ... be sure replace the  "private key file"  and the "new compute instance ip".
+1. If not already connected with SSH, on Command Line, connect to the Compute instance using SSH ... be sure to replace the  "private key file"  and the "new compute instance IP".

     ```bash
         <copy>ssh -i private_key_file opc@new_compute_instance_ip</copy>